-According to the project, there were at least 90 armed conflicts in the world between 1989 and 1994.
-Of these, only four were between states; the remaining 86 took place within states.
+Escalating intolerance leads often to violence and, in the most extreme cases, to armed conflict.
+According to the Department of Peace and Conflict Research at Uppsala University, Sweden, there were at least 90 armed conflicts in the world between 1989 and 1994.
+Of these, only four were between States; the remaining 86 took place within States.
 They included civil wars over territorial and political issues, as well as ethnic, nationalist and religious conflicts.
-In 2002, the latest date for which figures are available, there were 29 active armed conflicts and, again, nearly all of them were within states.1

 Almost every country has been built through the integration of different cultures.
-In Europe, only Iceland could be said to be a mainly mono-cultural society.
+In Europe, only Iceland could be said to be a mono-cultural society.
 And even there things are changing!
 If diversity is the norm within our own societies, why do we find such intolerance towards people we consider different?
 Clearly, there is no single answer to this question and developing every aspect that should be taken into consideration would take more than this pack.
-Nevertheless it may help to clarify things if we try to explore the origin of these "new" multicultural societies whose appearance is less sudden than it seems.
+Nevertheless it may help to clarify things if we try to explore the origin of these "new " multicultural societies whose appearance is less sudden than it seems.

-When did you first hear the expression "multicultural society"?
+QUESTION: When did you first hear the expression " multicultural society "?
 What did it mean to you then?
 What does it mean to you now?